SiliconLabs/peripheral_examples/series2/cmu/lfrco_cal_polled/readme.txt

 2. Click the Run/Resume button in the debugger.
 3. If desired, set a breakpoint at the calLFRCO(32768) function call in the main loop.
-4. Connect an oscilloscope probe to the PC0 pin on which the LFRCO output is driven on the STK expansion header.
+4. Connect an oscilloscope probe to the STK pin, listed below, on which the LFRCO output is driven.
 5. Step through the calLFRCO() function to see how the counter results are compared and how adjustments are made to the LFRCO tuning.
 After each tuning adjustment, the change in LFRCO frequency can be observed.